Need to light up the dark? Check out these high-lumen smart light bulbs.

 When times get dark, we need bright light to see our way out — and the brightest LED smart bulbs make it that much better.
-A high-lumen (unit for measuring the quantity of light) bulb can do the trick in a small or large room.
+A high-lumen (unit for measuring the quantity of light)smart bulb can do the trick in a small or large room.
 Adding in some smarts to that bulb gives it the flexibility to control from your favorite smart speaker or phone.
-Whether you want a standard A19 E26 bulb or the BR30 for recessed lighting, there's a bulb for you.
+So whether you want a standard A19 E26 bulb or the BR30 for recessed lighting, there's a bulb for you.
 The Feit Electric OM100 is our top pick for its incredibly high lumen rating and hubless smart controls, which means it only needs Wi-Fi and your phone to control.

-- Best Overall: Feit Electric OM100 - RGBW
+- Best overall: Feit Electric OM100 - RGBW

 - Runner-up: Novostella 13W RGBCW

-- Best Overall Standard Style (Hub): Sengled Smart LED Extra Bright Soft White A19 Bulb
+- Best overall A19 style (Hub): Sengled Zigbee Smart Bulb Extra Bright

-- Runner-up (Hub): Philips Hue White A19 Starter Kit
+- Runner-up (hub): Philips Hue White LED Smart Button Starter Kit

-Best Overall: Feit Electric OM100 - RGBW
+Best overall: Feit Electric OM100 - RGBW

-While Feit Electric may not be the well known smart bulbs, but it's been innovating and creating high-quality lighting solutions since 1978 — and the OM100 RGBW bulb continues that trend.
+While Feit Electric may not be a well-known smart bulb, it's been innovating and creating high-quality lighting solutions since 1978 — and the OM100 RGBW bulb continues that trend.
 Since this bulb doesn't require extra hardware such as a hub, this Wi-Fi-enabled smart LED bulb is simple to set up.
-It has a peak output of 1,600 lumens making it these brightest LED smart bulbs on the list, which is equal to a traditional 100W incandescent bulb — that's some serious light.
-You'll get a tunable white with a color temperature range from 2700K soft white to 6500K daylight, along with millions of RGB colors to pick from.
+It has a peak output of 1,600 lumens, making it the brightest LED smart bulb on the list, equal to a traditional 100W incandescent bulb — that's some serious light.
+You'll get a tunable white with a color temperature range from 2700K soft white to 6500K daylight and millions of RGB colors.

 Feit Electric not only created an ultra-bright LED bulb here, but it also made it so that integration with Alexa, SmartThings, and Google Assistant is a snap.
 The inclusion of 2.4GHz Wi-Fi means all you need is to connect it to your Wi-Fi, and you're up and running.
-Feit Electric also has an app that is compatible with iOS and Android, so if you don't have a smart speaker or prefer not to use voice commands, you have that option.
+Feit Electric also has an app compatible with iOS and Android, so you have that option if you don't have a smart speaker or prefer not to use voice commands.

-Within the app, you can set the brightness of your bulb(s) as well as tune the colors.
+Within the app, you can set the brightness of your bulb(s) and tune the colors.
 There are also some scenes and schedules that you can configure to automate your lighting.
 This bulb's connectivity features allow you to take full advantage of its very high brightness to illuminate your darkest spaces best.

 Pros: